miljyface/analytic-deepwoken/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for enhancements, bug fixes, or new features.

----

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute.